“My reactions to the 2017 harp and voice course with Rachel Ann Morgan

 As a photography student (second year Fotovakschool, The Netherlands) I am very much attracted by everything I see, such as the lake in front of the house and the (rose) garden at the back.
 Despite the fact that music was my main focus this week, I had a few inspirational photographic moments.

 Thank you, Rachel Ann, thank you for providing each of us with the tools we (individually) needed (and will need in the future).
-And Lidewei and Carla, it was lovely to meet you (and your spouses) and work with you.
-Together with Rachel Ann, we did a fine job doing the tutti pieces.
+And Lidewei and Carla, it was lovely to meet you and your husbands and work with you.
+Together with Rachel Ann, we did a fine job of the ensemble pieces.

 Speaking of a healthy mind in a healthy body, I think we all agree on Maurice’s culinary skills.
 He took such good care of us the whole time, with all the delicious snacks and dishes during our moments in the conservatory as well as in the garden.
 Merci beaucoup, Maurice!

 And then there was a concert at the end of the week, during which the result of a week’s hard work is shown to the audience.
 Not to mention the after party with wine and delicious snacks.